ontimize/ontimize-boot/_pages/basics_asynctask.md

 breadcrumbs: true
 ---

+**Important:** This module works only for Ontimize Boot version 3.8.0 or above.
+{: .notice--warning}

 # Introduction
 The **Async Task** system will allow you to run decoupled, asynchronous tasks.
 This module will let you run any service method in a separate, newly created thread, by simply adding an annotation to its controller method.